/50

 How should you treat a person with a suspected concussion?

-True or False: If someone swallows a poison, you should immediately make them vomit.
+True or False: If someone has inhaled toxic fumes, you should move them to fresh air immediately.

 Think about preventing infection.